 · Choose a suitable size because there are many sizes available.

-· Take the high-efficient one, even if it costs slightly more.
+· Take the highly efficient one, even if it costs slightly more.

 · Don’t compromise on brand or overlook the SEER rating.